-17.1.2 The requirements of the present Section do not apply to bow and aft thrusters being auxiliary arrangements for ship's steering.
+17.1.2 The requirements of this Section do not apply to bow and aft thrusters being auxiliary arrangements for ship's steering.

-17.1.3 The requirements of the present Section and applicable requirements of other Sections of the present Part are mandatory for ships with the character of classification supplemented with the mark EPP in compliance with the requirements of 2.2.12, Part I "Classification".
+17.1.3 The requirements of this Section and applicable requirements of other Sections of this Part are mandatory for ships with distinguishing mark EPP added to the class notation in compliance with the requirements of 2.2.12, Part I "Classification".

-17.1.4 The electrical equipment of the electric propulsion plant shall meet the requirements of other sections and chapters of the present Part unless otherwise specified in the present Section.
+17.1.4 The electrical equipment of the electric propulsion plant shall meet the requirements of other sections and chapters of this Part unless otherwise specified in this Section.